rouskinlab/seismic-rna/docs/_sources/manuals/workflow.rst.txt

 option ``--bt2-no-un``.

-Align: troubleshooting
+Align: Troubleshooting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Alignment rate is low
+Troubleshooting a lower-than-expected alignment rate
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 If the percent of reads aligning to the reference is less than expected, then try the following steps (in this order):

 1. Ensure you are using Bowtie version 2.5.1 or later (version 2.5.0 has a bug that affects alignment rate).
-You can check the version by running ``bowtie2 --version | head -n 1``.
+    You can check the version with ``bowtie2 --version | head -n 1``.
 2. Double check that the FASTA has the correct reference sequence(s) and that, if the Bowtie 2 index was pre-built before the align step, that the correct FASTA file was used.
-3. Reads that failed to align with Bowtie2 are written to the file ``{out}/{sample}/align/unaligned.fq.gz`` (or ``unaligned.fq.1.gz`` and ``unaligned.fq.2.gz`` if the FASTQ files were ) Open this file, process several unaligned reads randomly, and use `BLAST`_ to discern their origins, which can help in deducing what went wrong.
+3. Examine the reads that failed to align (see :ref:`wf_unaligned`).
+    Choose several reads randomly and check if they could come from any known sources by querying `BLAST`_ (or similar tools) for short (20 - 40 nt) segments of each read.
+    Identifying the sources of unaligned reads can help determine the cause of the problem (e.g. contamination with ribosomal or foreign RNA such as from *Mycoplasma*, incorrect indexes used during FASTQ generation) and whether the reads that did align are still usable.

 .. _wf_relate: